STUDY JAPANESE ONLINE WITH NATIVES HERE

 10 - Too many fees and taxes

-We are already used to paying high taxes in Brazil, not to mention that taxes in Japan are really put to good use. still the Japan taxes and fees can be a nuisance in our life.
+We are already used to paying high fees in Brazil, not to mention that taxes in 日本 are really well utilized.
+Still, the taxes and fees in Japan can be a hassle in our lives.

 These fees generate bureaucracy and difficulties to perform certain tasks.
 Even to change apartments there are excess fees.
 It probably has less taxes and frills than Brazil, but it still scares foreigners from other countries.